tendaisinkala83-ship-it/Hospital-Readmissions/README.md

 # Hospital Readmissions

 ## Overview
-This repository contains a project aimed at analyzing hospital readmissions and understanding the factors that contribute to them.
-The goal is to derive insights that can help in reducing readmission rates.
+Hospital readmissions are costly and often preventable.
+This project analyzes patient admission data to identify key factors contributing to 30-day hospital readmissions.

+The analysis was performed using MYSQL, and insights were visualized in an interactive dashboard built with Tableau.

-## Features
+## Business Problem
-- Data analysis on hospital readmissions
-- Visualization of key insights
-- Extensive documentation
+Hospital administrators want to:
+- Reduce 30 day readmission rates
+- Identify  high-risk patient groups
+- understand patterns in diagnoses, age, and length of stay
+- Improve patient care while reducing financial penalties

-## Prerequisites
+## Tool & Technologies
 - Python 3.x
 - pandas
-- matplotlib
+- numpy
-- seaborn
+- faker
 - Tableau
+- MYSQL

 ## Installation
 1. Clone the repository: